master7xx/ebay_lister/README.md

 ## Purpose of this software
-This application looking for ebay auctions with user provided keyword|keywords and display results on web page Using ebay dev api (you need own developer account and production key that should be stored in settings.json) application make http calls to ebay endpoints and retrive info about auctions.
+This application looking for ebay auctions with user provided keyword|keywords and display results on web page Using ebay dev api (you need own developer account and production key that should be stored in settings.json) application make http calls to ebay endpoints and retrieve info about auctions.

 ## This application writen on javascript framework MeteorJS
 `caturl` variable contain url for list of categories (current 407 - parent category for vintage&antique photo)